This article is part of a larger series on Hiring.

 - Computer Network Engineer: They design and build networks and intranets to manage your company’s technology.
 You might need a computer network engineer if you’re connecting offices or remote employees.

 - IT Project Manager: They are responsible for planning and executing IT projects.
 They often manage a team of technical experts who do the actual work and communicate with executives to ensure their vision is carried out.
-IT project managers have technical skills but also have essential people management skills, allowing them to guide a project to on-time completion.
+Besides having technical skills, IT project managers must also have essential people management skills, to help guide their team to push a project to on-time completion.

 - Web Developer: They build and maintain your company website.
 They may have creative skills to add unique flavors beyond their ability to build a website that your customers and clients can use.
 Even small businesses today find themselves hiring in-house web developers to help expand their online presence.